apache/rocketmq-operator/README.md

 If you choose NFS as the storage mode, the first step is to prepare a storage class based on NFS provider to create PV and PVC where the RocketMQ data will be stored.

 1. Deploy NFS server and clients on your Kubernetes cluster.
+You can refer to [NFS deployment document](docs/en/nfs_install_en.md) for more details.
 Please make sure they are functional before you go to the next step.
 Here is a instruction on how to verify NFS service.

     1) On your NFS client node, check if NFS shared dir exists.
     ```